WakaSync

 For HEAD requests and responses with status 204, 205, or 304, event.detail.data is undefined.

-On MSG_HTTP_ERROR, event.lParam carries the HTTP status code (or 0 for network errors).
-This allows quick filtering without inspecting the detail object:
+event.lParam carries the HTTP status code (or 0 for non-HTTP errors), allowing quick filtering without inspecting event.detail:

 switch (event.lParam) {